 Local food often makes great souvenirs and gifts to take back home after a food travel adventure.
-When we depart New Zealand, we will probably leave with a jar or two of manuka honey in our bags.
+When we depart New Zealand, we will probably leave with a jar or two of manuka honey as edible New Zealand souvenirs.

 Made from manuka trees, this honey is supposed to be heavier and more pungent than typical honey.
 Since we’ve been known to refer to honey as money, this sweet New Zealand food product is right up our alley.
 Maybe we’ll buy extra jars for friends and family if we’re feeling generous and have room in our bags.

 10. Sauvignon Blanc Wine

 Sure, we’ve drunk Sauvignon Blanc wine in France and South Africa, but we haven’t yet tried the white wine varietal in New Zealand.
 We’ve also imbibed New Zealand wine in the US, but, in our experience, the best wine is always kept in the country of origin.